Regulations

 Angling Notes

 Huntsman Lake is an exciting fishery for Tasmanian anglers.
 The IFS manages the lake as a wild trout fishery.
 It has a large population of fish in the 300 - 400 mm size range.
-The lake is attractive to both boat and shore based anglers, particularly early and late in the season when the sheltered location and lower elevation provide an alternative to the highland lakes.
+The lake is attractive to both boat and shore based anglers, particularly autumn, winter , and spring when the sheltered location and lower elevation provide an alternative to the exposed highland lakes.
 Good shores for wading are at Paynes Landing and McNeill Bay.
 The forested southern shores provide good beetle falls during summer.
+Trolling with lead lines and drift spinning can be productive as can fly and bait fishing.

 Protect Waters